 Atithi Guest House – Unfussy, family-run, friendly, and comfortable, and located within Jaipur’s finest area for facilities.

-One of the first in Jaipur to welcome foreigners, the eco-friendly Atithi is still going strong decades later, although it’s undergoing some much-needed modernization in 2019.
+One of the first in Jaipur to welcome foreigners, the eco-friendly Atithi is still going strong decades later, with major renovations as recently as 2019.
 Nothing fancy, but rooms are more spacious than those costing several times more in a trendy heritage-style hotel.
 There’s still cable TV, air-con, and Wi-Fi, but the main attraction is the location, with more airline offices, money changers, and places to eat, drink, and shop nearby than almost all hotels in Jaipur.
 Also, the flower-packed rooftop terrace is a pleasant spot for fellow budget-minded travelers to meet.

 Atithi Guest House – The Location